- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares and a slight chance for an M-class flare on days one, two, and three (31 Aug, 01 Sep, 02 Sep).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (31 Aug, 01 Sep, 02 Sep).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at active to minor storm levels on days one and two (31 Aug, 01 Sep) and unsettled to active levels on day three (02 Sep).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (31 Aug, 01 Sep, 02 Sep).

 III.
 Event probabilities 31 Aug-02 Sep

 Observed 30 Aug 068

 Predicted 31 Aug-02 Sep 068/068/068

 V. Geomagnetic A Indices

 VI.
 Geomagnetic Activity Probabilities 31 Aug-02 Sep